akash678622-stack/Credit_Card-financial_Dashboard_analysis/README.md

 3. **Dashboard Design**:
    - Created a clean and professional dashboard for better user experience.

 4. **Actionable Insights**:
    - Provided actionable insights and recommendations to assist the management team in making informed decisions.

+## WoW Report (Week 53 vs Week 52)
+* Revenue increased by 28.77%
+* Total transaction amount increased by 35.04%
+* Total transaction count increased by 3.39%
+* Customer satisfaction ratings (4 & 5) decreased by 13.08%
+* Client count increased by 12.80%

+## YTD Insights (Year To Date)
+* Overall revenue reached 57M
+* Total interest earned was 8M
+* Total transaction amount reached 46M
+* Male customers contributed higher revenue (31M) compared to female customers (26M)
+* Blue & Silver credit cards contributed to 93% of overall transactions
+* TX, NY, and CA contributed to 69% of total revenue
+* Overall card activation rate stood at 57.5%
+* Overall delinquent rate was 6.06%
+* Self-employed and businessman customers contributed 45.8% of total 4 & 5 customer ratings

 ## Outcome

 This project showed my ability to work with complex data queries and share findings in a clear and engaging way.
 It helped me improve both my technical skills and my ability to explain insights effectively.

+## Files in this Repository

+- **SQL Queries**: Folder containing SQL scripts used to extract data.
+- **Power BI Visualizations**: Folder containing Power BI files with data visualizations.
+- **Pdfs**: Pdfs of both Customer & Transaction Report Dashboard
+- **Data**: All the data that are used to build the dashboard are provided in csv format